 Circuit breakers experience mechanical and electrical wear every time they operate.
-Effective scheduling of breaker maintenance compares published manufacturer breaker wear data, interruption levels, and operation count with actual field data.
-The SEL-387 breaker monitoring function captures the total interrupted current and number of operations for up to four breakers.
+Effective scheduling of breaker maintenance compares manufacturer's published breaker wear data, interruption levels, and operation count with actual field data.
+The SEL-387A breaker monitoring function captures the total interrupted current and number of operations for up to two breakers.

 Each time a monitored breaker trips, the relay integrates the interrupted current with previously stored current values.
-When the results exceed the threshold set by the breaker wear curve (Figure 4), the relay can alarm via an output contact or the front-panel display.
-The typical settings shown in Figure 4 are: Set Point 1 approximates the continuous load current rating of the breaker.
+When the results exceed the threshold set by the breaker wear curve (Figure 4), the relay initiates an alarm via an output contact or the front-panel display.

+The typical settings shown in Figure 4 are Set Point 1, Set Point 2, and Set Point 3.
+Set Point 1 approximates the continuous load current rating of the breaker.
 Set Point 3 is the maximum rated interrupting current for the particular breaker.
-Set Point 2 is an intermediate current value providing the closest visual "fit" to the manufacturer's curve.
+Set Point 2 is some intermediate current value that provides the closest visual "fit" to the manufacturer's curve.

-The breaker wear monitor accumulates current by phase, and so calculates wear for each pole separately.
+The wear for each pole of each monitored breaker is calculated separately since the breaker monitor accumulates current by phase.
 When first applying the relay, preload any previous estimated breaker wear.
-The incremental wear for the next interruption, and all subsequent interruptions, adds to the prestored value for a total wear value.
+The incremental wear for the next interruption, and all subsequent interruptions, is added to the prestored value for a total wear value.
 Reset the breaker monitor operation counters, cumulative interrupted currents by pole, and percent wear by pole after breaker maintenance or installing a new breaker.

-The breaker wear monitor report lists all breakers, number of internal and external trips for each breaker, total accumulated rms current by phase, and the percent wear by pole.
+The breaker monitor report lists all breakers, the number of internal and external trips for each breaker, the total accumulated rms current by phase, and the percent wear by pole.